This land of mist-shrouded valleys and old-growth forests is part of the world's largest intact coastal, temperate rainforests.

-British Columbia’s Great Bear Rainforest is part of the largest intact coastal temperate rainforest on Earth.
-This is a land of mist-shrouded valleys and glacier-cut fjords, old-growth forests, wildlife like rare spirit bears and rich salmon streams; it is a critical natural corridor where ocean and land are inextricably connected.
-It’s also home to First Nations people who have been linked to the rainforest since time immemorial.
+The Great Bear Rainforest, the archipelago of Haida Gwaii and the Great Bear Sea is a land of mist-shrouded valleys and glacier-cut fjords, old-growth forests, wildlife like grizzly bears and spirit bears and rich salmon streams; it is a critical natural corridor where ocean and land are inextricably connected.
+It’s also home to First Nations people, who have been linked to the rainforest since time immemorial.

-In Canada, we work with First Nations leaders to support local resource management that enhances the ecological and cultural well being in the region and ensures the sustainability of communities for generations to come.
 We strive to develop meaningful partnerships with First Nations communities that create a dialogue of trust and respect for Indigenous rights and cultural traditions.
 Learn more about our approach in Canada.

 Support Our Work in the Great Bear Rainforest